dnrohr/intellectual-history-knowledge-atlas/README.md

 - The expanded first-class data model for works, concepts, institutions, source claims, and typed relationships is still in progress.
 - Many accepted or seed relationships still need source claims.
-- Production deployment is not configured yet.
+- Browser-side curation is local to one profile unless it is exported; the app does not yet provide shared multi-user persistence.